Total time: 13 minutes Difficulty: beginner

-Here is a recipe for making Laksa paste if you can't find one in your Asian grocery stores.
-It's a simple, gluten-free recipe, made with fresh spices and herbs.
+Here's a recipe for making Laksa paste if you can't find it in your Asian grocery stores.
+It's a simple, gluten-free recipe made with fresh spices and herbs.

 Homemade Laksa Paste: a fragrant base for an authentic Singaporean Laksa

-Preparation time 5 mins Cooking time 8 mins Total time 13 mins
+Preparation time: 5 minutes Cooking time: 8 minutes Total time 13 minutes

 Difficulty: Beginner